Fort Stevens (Washington, D.C.): Present day

 The site was abandoned after the war.
-Cass White formed the Fort Stevens Lincoln Memorial Association.
-A stone memorial was dedicated on November 7, 1911.
+By 1900, Lewis Cass White, who had fought with the 102nd Pennsylvania Infantry in the Battle of Fort Stevens, led the formation of the Fort Stevens Lincoln Memorial Association.
+The association raised funds for a stone memorial on the site, which was dedicated on November 7, 1911.
 In the late 1930s the Civilian Conservation Corps restored a portion of the parapet and one magazine.

 The site, near Georgia Avenue at 13th Street and Quackenbos Street NW, is now maintained by the National Park Service Civil War Defenses of Washington.
 The remains of 41 Union soldiers who died in the Battle of Fort Stevens are buried on the grounds of nearby Battleground National Cemetery.

 Further up Georgia Ave, a monument to seventeen unknown Confederate Soldiers was erected in Grace Episcopal Church Cemetery, in Silver Spring, MD.
 The seventeen soldiers, who died at Fort Stevens, are buried in that cemetery.